luisico/gold-standard-images/README.md

 # TODO
 - User vagrant?
 Different users might be needed for each artifact
 - Use EPM for repositories
+- Document generation of vagrant and packer keys

 # Build images
 ls templates/*.yml | grep -v include.yml | while read template; do